Core-Team-META/Strike-Team/README.md

 Earn experience and level up to unlock passive abilities.
 Use in-game cash rewards to unlock weapon choices.
 More maps, modes and mayhem coming soon!

+## Project Structure

+Strike Team consists of three games, each of those are in their respective top level folder of the project:

+- Strike Team, the main game.
+- Loadout, the part of the game where you go to customize your loadout.
+- Portal Images, a placeholder game that has images that are shown on the computers and the billboard in the main game.

+For details, look for the ReadMe in the hierarchy of Strike Team and also Loadout for more details of each.

+## Credits

 Created via the hard work of these Core creators:

 - META Lead: Buckmonster